Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

-As the cores decrease in size, two observations from the plot can be made: (1) the trajectories increasingly deviate from the linear core half circle in the xy-plane and (2) the beam must propagate a farther distance before the vortices reach the point of annihilation, indicated by the larger number of $z$-steps.
+As the cores decrease in size, two observations from the plot can be made: (1) the trajectories increasingly deviate from the linear core half circle in the $xy$-plane and (2) the beam must propagate a farther distance before the vortices reach the point of annihilation, indicated by the larger number of $z$-steps.
 We can interpret these results using what is known about the impact of background phase and amplitude gradients on vortex motion.
 The phase gradient from the right, positive vortex at the location of the left vortex is initially downward via the right hand rule causing the left vortex to initially move downward.
 Similarly, the initial phase gradient from the left, negative vortex at the location of the right vortex is also in the downward direction, causing the right vortex to also move downward.
+Additionally, the contribution to the velocity on a given vortex from the background Gaussian amplitude, and the core of the other vortex is initially in the ($-\hat{y}$) direction \cite{andersen2021tilt}.
 This explains the initial vertical ($-\hat{y}$) motion of the vortices.
-In the presence of no amplitude gradients, the vortices would simply follow straight line trajectories, as expected for an incompressible fluid system~\cite{milne1996theoretical}.
+In the presence of no amplitude gradients at all, the vortices would simply follow straight-line trajectories, as expected for an incompressible fluid system~\cite{milne1996theoretical}; for a single vortex in a Gaussian, the vortex also follows a straight line trajectory because the background gradients balance in such a way that the ($\hat{x}$) components cancel \cite{rozas1997propagation,andersen2021tilt}.
 For small cores with no initial overlap, we see this straight downward motion for small propagation distances which is consistent with prior work interpreting vortex motion as ``fluid-like" in the region very near to $z=0$~\cite{rozas1997experimental}.
+Another way to understand this is to say when the cores are very small at z=0, they initially move as if they are alone in the beam.